scidsg/hushline-docs/README.md

-# 🤫 Hush Line documentation
+# 🤫 Hush Line Docs

 This repository contains documentation for installing and running [Hush Line](https://github.com/scidsg/hushline), a free and open-source, self-hosted anonymous tip line that makes it easy for organizations or individuals to install and use.